Mississippi Military and Veterans Benefits

 Alcorn State University

 Students have a 10-year window from when the first-time payment is made until expiration of SEAP eligibility.

-COMPLETELY fill out an Mississippi National Guard, SEAP Application AGO Form 5
+Completely fill out a Mississippi National Guard, SEAP Application - AGO Form 5

-First time users must provide a copy of their Voter's Registration Card
+First time applicants must provide a copy of their Voter's Registration Card

-Previous users must provide a copy of their last semester grades.
-This must be a copy of an original transcript, grade report, or grades from the college or university's website.
+Previous recipients must provide a copy of their last semester grades; either an original transcript, grade report, or grades from the college or university website

 P.O.
 Box 5027